Santorum clarifies remarks on sticking with Obama

 Before talking to reporters, Santorum fired 12 rounds at a target at the shooting range.
 While he was shooting, a woman in the crowd yelled, "Pretend it's Obama."

-Santorum, who was 30 yards (meters) away and wearing hearing protectors, said he did not hear the comment.
+Santorum, who was 30 yards (metres) away and wearing hearing protectors, said he did not hear the comment.

 "That's absurd.
 I'm not pretending it's anybody.
 We're shooting pistols.
 That's a very horrible and terrible remark, and I'm glad I didn't hear it," he said.